philfrei/AudioCue-maven/README.md

 use case, pausing the thread that has the *play()* method is quite unnecessary.

 ### Additional functionality and examples
-Additional examples and test files for the obsolete version of *AudioCue* can be found in the accompanying project [audiocue-demo](https://github.com/philfrei/audiocue-demo).
+Additional examples and test files for *AudioCue* are available in the project [audiocue-tutorial-examples](https://github.com/philfrei/audiocue-tutorial-examples).
+I have a series of tutorial videos in the works which will feature the programs in this project.
+As they are completed (assuming I'm able to do this) links will be posted here.

+There is another accompanying project [audiocue-demo](https://github.com/philfrei/audiocue-demo).
 However, *this code is not entirely compatible with version 2.0.0 and beyond*, and in some cases will require tinkering in order to work.

-A new *tutorial examples* project has been written but has not yet been finalized and posted, and, a series of videos has been scripted but not yet recorded.
-Watch this space--I will post links here when the material is ready.
+This project is now obsolete, and is not being maintained.

-Functionality to be illustrated includes the following:
+Functionality illustrated in *audiocue-tutorial-examples* includes the following:
+- a working basic example of fire-and-forget play;
 - the real time response of an `AudioCue` to `JSlider`-driven changes to volume, panning and pitch;
 - the use of scaling functions for enhanced control of volume and panning;
+- the utilization of `AudioCueListener`, with an example where an animation reacts to the start and the completion of a playback;
 - the mixing of multiple `Audiocues` in an `AudioMixer`, creating an aleatory soundscape;
-- the utilization of `AudioCue` *Listeners*, including an example where an animation reacts to the beginning and the completion of a playback;
 - the loading of an `AudioCue` directly with PCM data and other PCM-related utilities;
-- the playback of a sound cue from a file rather than an `AudioCue` in the `AudioMixer` via implementation of `AudioMixerTrack` interface.
+- the playback of a sound cue from a file rather than an `AudioCue` in the `AudioMixer` by implementing the `AudioMixerTrack` interface.

 ## Contribute to project